-Disorder, or BPD) turns into a secondary psychopath only when she faces
+Personality Disorder, or BPD) turns into a secondary psychopath only when she

 The secondary psychopath has empathy and emotions, but her behaviors resemble those of the primary psychopath: reactance/defiance, recklessness, no impulse control (impulsivity), aggression, vindictiveness, and other forms of antisocial conduct.